herbestrella/herbestrella.github.io/_posts/2023-10-24-vmc-on-aws-vpn-connectivity.md

 ![Route-Based VPN](/assets/images/Route-based-vpn-16.png)

-Create a Management Group with IP addresses you want to have access to Management Assests in your SDDC
+Create a Management Group with IP addresses you want to have access to Management Assets in your SDDC

 ![Route-Based VPN](/assets/images/Route-based-vpn-17.png)

-Create a Compute Group with IP addresses you want to have access to Compute Assests in your SDDC
+Create a Compute Group with IP addresses you want to have access to Compute Assets in your SDDC

 ![Route-Based VPN](/assets/images/Route-based-vpn-18.png)